avneesh0612/hashnode-blogs/ckybili960fe2nzs1dc0eclzk.md

 ## Conclusion

-@[thirdweb](@thirdweb) is a great way to build web3 stuff, hope you found this article useful and made your first crypto token.
+@[thirdweb](@thirdweb) is a great way to build web3 stuff, hope you found this article useful and made your first crypto.
 See ya in the next one ✌️

 ### Useful links